borngraced/sami.cx/about.md

 title: About
 ---

-This is an example page!
+I’m Samuel Onoja, a passionate software engineer focused on distributed systems.
+Currently, I’m working as a Rust developer at Komodo Platform, contributing to decentralized solutions and blockchain technologies.
+I also love contributing to Rust open-source projects and collaborating with the community to drive innovation.

-It's very similar to a `post` layout, with the only difference that the publish date is not shown!
+Check out my [GitHub profile](https://github.com/borngraced) to explore my projects and contributions! the only difference that the publish date is not shown!